Meet our Dog Experts at Frank & Jellys

 My hearts work is to make the vast choice of pet foods and varied opinions easy to understand and navigate through.
 Cutting out the confusion so you can discern what it right for your dog as an individual.

-I am the proud author of two books including: The Best Dog Diet (2012) and Imperfectly Natural Canine (2017) and I regularly lead seminars and even holistic retreats for dogs and their human friends.
+I am the proud author of two books including my most recent book being : The Best Dog Diet (2020) which is available on the Frank and Jellys shop as an ebook and I regularly lead seminars and even holistic retreats for dogs and their human friends.

 I am based in Suffolk with my rescue dog, Foosa, who is a tripawd and benefits from the nourishment fresh and human food (both home-cooked and raw) provides.